-- .2 in cargo ships not less than four thirds of the quantity sucked from the holds of the same size passenger ship by each independent bilge pump according to the requirements of 7.1, Part VIII "Systems and Piping". - 3.2.1.6 For catamarans and similar ships, the total capacity of fire pumps shall be determined as twice the capacity value for one hull. - 3.2.1.7 In all ships other than passenger ships the total capacity of fire pumps need not exceed 180 m3/h, unless a larger capacity is required in order to ensure the simultaneous operation of other systems using water. - 3.2.1.8 The capacity, pressure head and number of fire pumps for floating docks shall be chosen in accordance with the quantity of water required by the largest cargo ship which the dock can carry, for the operation of the water fire main system.
+- .1 in passenger ships not less than two thirds of the quantity sucked from the holds by bilge pumps; - .2 in cargo ships not less than four thirds of the quantity sucked from the holds of the same size passenger ship by each independent bilge pump according to the requirements of 7.1, Part VIII "Systems and Piping". - 3.2.1.6 For catamarans and similar ships, the total capacity of fire pumps shall be determined as twice the capacity value for one hull. - 3.2.1.7 In all ships other than passenger ships the total capacity of fire pumps need not exceed 180 m/h, unless a larger capacity is required in order to ensure the simultaneous operation of other systems using water. - 3.2.1.8 The capacity, pressure head and number of fire pumps for floating docks shall be chosen in accordance with the quantity of water required by the largest cargo ship which the dock can carry, for the operation of the water fire main system.